 Last night, under a collection of aviation aircraft in the MOTAT Aviation Hall, the magazine industry gathered to celebrate the achievements of its products and people at the 2017 Magazine Media Awards.
 Among the winners, it was Bauer that collected the most certificates, while Tangible Media and Fairfax followed.

-The internet has become flooded with content as media publishers have prioritised getting clicks.
-But John Baker reckons change might be on the horizon and that we could potentially see a return to a traditional media approach of prioritising the trusted relationship between reader and content producer.
+John Baker looks at whether the over-abundance of content available online might lead to a return to a traditional media approach of prioritising the trusted relationship between reader and content producer.

 With digital revenue still not measuring up to print losses and ad blockers becoming more common in the top-right corners of browsers, media owners increasingly have to reassess how they go about sustaining their online businesses.
-And over the last few weeks, Tangible Media and Bauer, two of the nation’s biggest magazine publishers, illustrated there’s no concrete rule applicable to doing this, with the pair taking divergent paths as they set about creating commercially sustainable online properties.
-We compare Dish's paywall strategy with Bauer's launch of the Food to Love brand.
+And over the last few weeks, Tangible Media and Bauer, two of the nation’s biggest magazine publishers, illustrated there’s no concrete rule applicable to doing this, with the pair taking divergent paths as they set out create commercially sustainable online properties.

 As many proponents of the magazine industry say, it’s not about paper, it’s about communities of interest.
 In many areas, those communities of interest—and many advertisers—are heading online to get their information and inspiration, so, with pressure on paid-for circulation, it’s becoming more important for these titles to have a quality online presence.
 And two of Tangible Media’s titles—Idealog and NZ Fishing World—have responded to those changes with redesigned, responsive websites.